 A qualified arborist will visit your property to inspect the tree.
 We'll contact you to organise an inspection time.

-Expect it to take 10 business days for us to assess your application.
+Expect it to take 10 business days for us to assess your application unless we need more information from you to complete our assessment.

 We'll get back to you with either: